I’m Lindsay!

 My Mission

-I believe that art can demystify therapy, help give people tools to seek care, and can help us care a little bit better for ourselves and others.
+I believe art can demystify therapy, help give people tools to seek care, and can help us care a little bit better for ourselves and others.
+I believe that presenting information in a visual format increases accessibility and equity.

-My therapy practice is currently closed as I focus my energy on creating new art, building community in my new home in Saint Louis, and rehabbing a 120-year-old beauty salon on Saint Louis’ famous Cherokee Street into my art studio.
+My therapy practice remains closed as I focus my energy on creating new art, building community in Saint Louis, and doing DIY projects on my studio space in Saint Louis’ quirky Cherokee Street neighborhood.

 Giving Back